Last updated on April 10th, 2024 at 04:29 pm

 In general, colors such as red, yellow, and orange are associated with excited emotions.
 Colors such as blue, violet, and green are associated with calmness, coolness, and tranquility.
 Colors can play a huge part in user experience.

-Mixing different colors in a design will affect human psychologically.
+Mixing different colors in a design will affect humans psychologically.
 For example, using many bright colors creates a youthful, energetic feeling.
 At the other end of the spectrum, black and white is a simple but elegant combination that conveys maturity and sophistication.

 If the colors you choose don’t fit your business and industry, they probably won’t resonate with your target audience.
 Before selecting colors to represent your business, consider the message you want to communicate and the feelings you want to evoke.
-Select a primary quality that defines your business, then use colors that associate with it.
+Select a primary quality that defines your business, then use colors that are associated with it.

 The Psychology of Fonts